 “We’ve known for some years that one’s genetic profile can be a factor causing type 2 Diabetes,” says Dr Jace Clarke, Chief Medical Officer at William Russell.
 “I would caution any expats in Dubai and across the UAE against viewing this merely as a problem for the local population.
 Instead, they should be treating this as an opportunity to discover what they can do to reduce their own risk of contracting a condition that is having a big impact on people the world over.”

-Diabetes is a serious disease that in the worst cases can lead to cardiovascular problems, renal failure, blindness and even amputations.
+Tackling type 2 diabetes in Dubai can be hard and is a serious disease that in the worst cases can lead to cardiovascular problems, renal failure, blindness and even amputations.
 Learning how to monitor and manage your glucose levels is a critical part of staying healthy.

 Understanding the condition